synthesized-io/tdk-quest/README.md

-# Synthesized TDK Quest
+# Synthesized TDK Quest📽️

 Try to resolve the following problems using Synthesized TDK data generation, subsetting, and masking tools.

-## 0. Environment Preparation 🧪
+## 0. Environment Preparation 👋🧪

 Start the databases.
 We now have two databases running on ports `6000` and `6001` on your host.